 Other advisors recommend that Exchangers hold property for a minimum of at least twelve months.
 The reason for this is twofold: 1) a holding period of 12 or more months means the investor will usually reflect it as an investment property in two tax filing years; 2) in 1989, Congress had proposed a one year holding period.
 Although this proposal was never incorporated into the tax code, some believe it represents a reasonable minimum guideline.

 The investor’s “intent” in holding both the relinquished and replacement properties is the central issue.
-Each Exchanger and their advisors should be able to substantiate properties relinquished and acquired in a tax deferred exchange were “held for investment.”
+Each Exchanger and their advisors should be able to substantiate that the relinquished and replacement properties in a tax deferred exchange were acquired and “held for investment.”
+The actual time a property is held is largely a further reflection of an exchanger’s “intent”.